 Academic Integrity

 As an academic institution, The Overlake School values academic integrity.
 All students are expected to be honest in their academic endeavors.
 Any dishonesty, including academic dishonesty, such as cheating or plagiarism, is unacceptable in the Overlake community.
 It should be noted that cheating/plagiarism can be a minor offense or a major offense depending on the circumstances and severity of the offense.
-This decision is made collaboratively by the teacher involved, Department Head, Assistant Upper School Head, and Upper School Head with the final decision being made by the Assistant Upper School Head.
+This decision is made collaboratively by the teacher involved, Department Head, Head of Student Experience, and Upper School Head with the final decision being made by the Head of Student Experience.

 Cheating